v-rgrace/Viva/Viva/glint/setup/reporting-setup.md

 Remove an item by selecting the **X** next to it.
 Add an item back by selecting **Add More** and then select the item to be added.

-> [!IMPORTANT]
-> If an item (question) is included in an aggregate, regardless if the aggregate is configured as the program's key outcome, that item can't be removed from the User Roles access.

-There are six fields to set up.

 ### Aggregate Indices

 For most surveys, using aggregate indices isn't recommended.
 Aggregates are groups of items that are similar.
 For surveys with a large number of items, however, it can make sense to group similar questions into aggregates.
 Typically, aggregates are statistically validated constructs which contain highly correlated questions.
 Only rating-type questions can be part of aggregate indices.

+> [!IMPORTANT]
+> If an item (question) is included in an aggregate, regardless if the aggregate is configured as the program's key outcome, that item can't be removed from the User Roles access.

 If adding an Aggregate Index: